Skip to content

 • Step complete

-The stub groups by campaign_id, campaign_name, campaign_type, advertiser_id - there is no content_id in the GROUP BY.
-This means you get one row per campaign per day, not one row per content item per campaign per day.
+The model groups by campaign_id, campaign_name, campaign_type, advertiser_id - there's no content_id in the GROUP BY.
+You get one row per campaign, not one row per content item per campaign per day.
 The mart is named "by content" but doesn't actually break down by content.

 select